We receive advertising fees from the brands we review that affect ranking.

 1. The Hand-off: A user finds a software comparison on Sonary and fills out a form.
 HubSpot instantly creates the contact record and triggers a workflow.
 That lead is automatically segmented, their “lifecycle stage” is set, a welcome email goes out, and a follow-up task lands in our sales lead’s queue.

-2. The Connection: Sales opens the record, glances at the Breeze AI summary to get the context, and sends a tracked personal email.
+2. The Connection: Sales opens the record, glances at the Breeze AI summary for context, and sends a tracked personal email.
 When the prospect replies, it’s logged automatically.
 They book a discovery call using a HubSpot meeting link, which syncs directly to the contact’s timeline.

-3. The Close: After the call, sales drags the card from “Lead” to “MQL” on the board.
+3. The Close: After the call, sales drag the card from “Lead” to “MQL” on the board.
 If there’s a fit, they open a deal.
-They send a quote-complete with a payment link-directly from the deal record.
+They send a quote, complete with a payment link, directly from the deal record.
 Once the payment hits, a final workflow pings the team and kicks off the onboarding sequence.

 Five years ago, you would have needed four different subscriptions and a messy web of Zapier connections to do this.
 Now, it’s one platform.
 That consolidation is the real reason to pick HubSpot Starter over a “Frankenstein” stack of point solutions.